The Beekeeper (2024 film)

 The Beekeeper is a 2024 action thriller film produced and directed by David Ayer and written by Kurt Wimmer.
 It stars Jason Statham, Emmy Raver-Lampman, Josh Hutcherson, Bobby Naderi, Minnie Driver, Phylicia Rashad, and Jeremy Irons.
 The film follows a retired government assassin who sets out for revenge after his kind-hearted landlady falls victim to a phishing scam.

 The Beekeeper was released in the United States by Amazon MGM Studios and in the United Kingdom by Sky Cinema on January 12, 2024.
 The film received generally positive reviews from critics and grossed $162.6 million worldwide against a budget of $40 million.
-A sequel, The Beekeeper 2, is in production.
+A sequel, The Beekeeper 2, is scheduled for a theatrical release on January 15, 2027.

 Plot

-In rural Massachusetts, retired school teacher Eloise Parker lives alone but shares a warm friendship with Adam Clay, a quiet beekeeper who works in her barn.
-One day, Eloise falls for a phishing scam that steals her life savings, including over $2 million from a charity she runs; devastated and bankrupt, she commits suicide.
-Adam discovers her body, and FBI agent Verona Parker, Eloise's daughter, arrests him.
-Verona releases Adam after discovering that her mother's saving was swiped, and Adam, hellbent on revenge, contacts a mysterious group called the "Beekeepers" for information to locate those responsible.
-After some searching, they trace the scammers to a call center near Springfield run by Mickey Garnett.
+In Springfield, Massachusetts, retired school teacher Eloise Parker lives alone but shares a warm friendship with Adam Clay, a quiet beekeeper who rents space in her barn.
+One day, Eloise falls for a phishing scam that steals her life savings, including over $2 million from a charity she runs; devastated and bankrupt, she kills herself.
+Adam discovers her body, and FBI agent Verona Parker, Eloise's daughter, arrests him on suspicion of murdering her.
+Adam is cleared and released, and Verona apologizes.
+Hellbent on revenge, he contacts a mysterious group called the "Beekeepers" for information to locate those responsible.
+They trace the scammers to a call center near Springfield, run by Mickey Garnett.

-Adam storms the call center, assaults Mickey's staff, and burns it down, killing some guards in the process.
-Mickey's boss, Derek Danforth, instructs Mickey to kill Adam, but Adam eliminates the assailants at the barn and severs some of Mickey's right hand fingers with a bandsaw.
-Mickey escapes and calls Derek to warn him about Adam, but Adam catches Mickey, ties him to his truck using ratchet straps and sends it off a bridge, killing him.
-Adam then picks up Mickey's phone and warns Derek that he is his next target.
-Derek alerts Wallace Westwyld, a former CIA director serving as the head of security for Danforth Enterprises, Derek's tech firm.
-Recognizing Adam as a former Beekeeper, Wallace alerts the CIA, who dispatches Anisette, a current Beekeeper, to kill Adam.
-Anisette ambushes Adam at a gas station, but he kills her after a fierce battle and removes one of her fingers; the Beekeepers promptly declare neutrality.
-Adam uses Anisette's severed finger to enter her compound and search for Derek's primary Call Center.
+Adam storms the call center and burns it down, killing guards in the process.
+Mickey's boss, Derek Danforth, instructs Mickey to kill Adam, but he takes down the assailants and severs Mickey's fingers with a bandsaw.
+Mickey calls Derek to warn him, but Adam kills Mickey, and warns Derek that he is next.
+Derek alerts Wallace Westwyld, a former CIA director serving as head of security for Danforth Enterprises, Derek's tech firm.
+Recognizing Adam as a former Beekeeper, Wallace alerts the CIA, who dispatches Anisette, a current Beekeeper, to kill him.
+Anisette ambushes Adam, but he kills her and cuts off one of her fingers; the Beekeepers promptly declare neutrality, leaving Wallace with no defenses.
+Adam uses Anisette's severed finger to enter her compound and search for Derek's primary call center.